 What is gelato?

-Gelato surfaced during the Renaissance when alchemist Cosimo Ruggieri created the first gelato flavor at the court of the Medici family in Florence, the fior di latte.
+Before learning the difference between gelato and ice cream, let’s first find out: What is gelato?
+Gelato surfaced during the Renaissance when alchemist Cosimo Ruggieri created the first gelato flavor, the fior di latte, at the court of the Medici family in Florence.
 The Sicilian Francesco Procopio Cutò made gelato available to the public when he opened Café Le Procope in Paris in 1686.
 Traditional flavors of gelato include custard, vanilla, chocolate, strawberry, hazelnut, pistachio, lemon, raspberry, and peach.
-More modern flavors have developed, that include pineapple, tiramisu, banana, mango, yogurt, stracciatella, zabajone, and amarena.
+More modern flavors have developed, including pineapple, tiramisu, banana, mango, yogurt, stracciatella, zabajone, and amarena.

-According to Morano, not all gelato is created equal, however.
-“In this day and age where artisanal ice cream is everywhere, high-quality ingredients don’t always separate gelato from American ice cream by definition.
-Gelato, for example, is typically made from milk, cream, and a few yolks depending on which flavor is being produced.
-Sicilian-style gelato is water, cream, some milk, and a few yolks.
-American ice cream, however, is generally equal parts heavy cream, whole milk, and a lot of egg yolks.”
+According to Morano, not all gelato is created equal, however: “In this day and age where artisanal ice cream is everywhere, high-quality ingredients don’t always separate gelato from American ice cream by definition.”

 Ana Maria Ciobanu/Shutterstock